oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Majoric -  "Potential" Phonetic Word List

-If you want to group by phonic sounds then, I guess you want to go to the alphabetical word list and do something like the following for the relevant digital letters:
+If you want to group by phonic sounds then, go to the alphabetical word list and do something like the following for the relevant digital letters:

 1. move most of the "ce", "ci", and "cy" sounds to the "s" group.
 2. move most of the "g" sounds that aren't "ge", "gi", "gy" to the "c" group.
 3. move "ph" sounds to the "f" group
 4. figure out any exceptions.

-I believe "ch" can stay with "c" and "sh" can stay with "s".

-If anyone is "really" interested and I'm not too busy, I might be willing to help.

 ## Majoric - Name, Action, Object Rules (for 2 digit numbers)